seminarNotes/seminarNotes/README.md

 #### 📝 Recent Project
-[Hadoop Engin](https://github.com/seminarNotes/engineering--smartcar-real-time-log-processing) which I have been working on since January 20th.
+Since January 20th, I have been working on [this project](https://github.com/seminarNotes/engineering--smartcar-real-time-log-processing) with the Hadoop ecosystem built using Cloudera.

 #### 📚 CONTRIBUTIONS